yaoshixin007/MCW-Containers-and-DevOps/HOL/Before the lab - Containers and DevOps.md

         git clone <REPOSITORY_URL>
         ```

-    * In your browser, switch to the "content-api" repository and click "Clone" to see and copy the repository url.
+    * In your browser, switch to the "content-api" repository and select "Clone" to see and copy the repository url

-    * Use the repository url and `git clone` to copy the content-api code to your build agent.
+    * Use the repository url and `git clone` to copy the content-api code to your build agent

-    * In your browser, switch to the "content-init" repository and click "Clone" to see and copy the repository url.
+    * In your browser, switch to the "content-init" repository and select "Clone" to see and copy the repository url

-    * Use the repository url and `git clone` to copy the content-init code to your build agent.
+    * Use the repository url and `git clone` to copy the content-init code to your build agent

 **NOTE: Keep this WSL window open as your build agent SSH connection.
 You will later open new WSL sessions to other machines.**